 Session 12: 6:00pm to 7:30pm[CANCELLED]

 WHAT IS THE PROCESS FOR THE MDP REVIEW?

 The MDP Review process is intended to assess the current policies and direction of the 2010 MDP to determine what is working as intended and what may need adjustment.
 This includes examining if the policies still fit the desired direction of the community.

 The five broad stages in the review process are:

 WHAT STAGE IS THE PROCESS AT?

 The MDP Review is currently in the fifth stage of the process – "Public Review & Adoption."
-The County will be reviewing your input that was provided during the public consultation process in January/February of 2021 over the coming months and look at changes to the Draft MDP.
-Once this is complete, there will be further public notice and input opportunities.
+The County will host in person open houses as part of the public review process and shared above.

 MDP Review Presentation

 Watch a presentation about the Municipal Development Plan (MDP) Review that was featured in the recent series of Virtual Open Houses.

 A copy of the presentation slides for the Virtual Open Houses is available for download.